justinmeiners/efficient-programming-with-components/19_insertion_sort.md

       }
     }

-Comparison is typically fast, but swap we tend to think of as slow.
+Comparison is typically fast, but `swap` we tend to think of as slow.
-Imagine the elements are big buildings that need to be carried.
+Imagine the elements are buildings that need to be lifted up and carried to swap places.
-The unstable is actually amazing in that it just does `n - 1` swaps, always.
+The unstable `selection_sort` is actually amazing in that it just does `n - 1` swaps, always.
-Merge sort, quicksort, they do like `n log(n)`.
+Merge sort, quicksort, they do like `n log(n)` swaps.
 Is it practically important?
 No.
-Not once have I needed it.
+Not once have I needed selection sort.
+So why do I talk about it?
-However, it shows us how to create a sentinel.
+It shows us how to create a sentinel.

 ## Preconditions are essential